ishu8/K-Anonymity/README.md

 ## Implementation

-k-Anonymity.ipynb has the detailed solution for Anonymization methods for network security.
+k-Anonymity.ipynb file has the detailed solution for Anonymization methods for network security.